mustafapir/mustafapir.github.io/portfolio.md

 		<header class="major">
 			<h1>Portfolio</h1>
 		</header>
-		<p>This page contains links to some of my projects that showcase my competences in machine learning and bioinformatics.
+		<p>This page contains links to some of my projects that showcase my competences in bioinformatics.
 The projects are grouped in:</p>
 		<ul>
 			<li><a href="#ml-projects" class="scrolly">Machine Learning Projects</a></li>
 			<li><a href="#bioinf-projects" class="scrolly">Bioinformatics Projects</a></li>